dbgate/dbgate-docs/content/admin/permissions.md

 Tables permissions are not used, unless **"All tables/views/objects"** is permission is active

 Each line of databases permission rules table defines permission to matched table.
 The order of rules is important, permissions at the bottom override permissions at the top.

+The default table permission is inherited from database permission.

 **Columns:**
 * Connection - define, on which connection this rule is applied